takram-design-engineering/three-geospatial/packages/clouds/README.md

 maxRayDistance: number = 2e5
 ```

-The limit on the primary ray distance, in meters.
+The limit on the primary ray distance in meters.

 #### clouds.perspectiveStepScale